Working in the US

 Many Americans find their jobs through networks of friends, current and former colleagues, professional associations and industry contacts.
 Making speculative approaches to recruiters is also common practice.

 A number of organisations offer work experience programmes and internships in the US.
 The programmes generally include help with visas, accommodation for the first few nights, an orientation programme and help with finding work.
 CIEE Internship USA is designated by the US Department of State to organise internships and traineeships.
 BUNAC also offers help with internship visas.

-There is the opportunity to participate in a professional work exchange programme, as well as study exchanges.
+There are opportunities to participate in professional work exchange programmes, as well as study exchanges.
 The US Department of State’s Bureau of Educational and Cultural Affairs sponsors some exchange programmes and has a list of organisations it has approved as sponsors for exchanges.
 The Mountbatten Institute offers year-long paid internships in New York along with the opportunity to study at evenings and weekends for a postgraduate qualification.

 It is not possible to get a visa purely for casual work, as all US work visas depend on a specific offer of employment (see the Embassy of the United States in the UK for more details).

 There are a number of short-term opportunities available in the US.
 One of the most popular is Camp America, which consists of a nine-week placement working at a US summer camp in a variety of roles.
 BUNAC also offers a range of working holidays including a summer camp counselling programme, flexible work and travel programmes and volunteering/teaching placements.
 Camp Counselors (CC USA) arranges summer camp jobs, and work and travel experiences.